Proce2/Proce2/README.md

-# 🧑‍💻 David Moraes
+# 🧑‍💻 David J.

 I'm a software engineer with a background in Industrial Engineering.
 I've had the chance to work in different areas of software development across small and mid-sized companies, which helped me explore a variety of tools and workflows.

 ### 🚀 About Me

-* I enjoy building tools that improve how I work and help with daily tasks
+* I enjoy building tools that improve how I work and help with daily tasks.
 * I'm driven by curiosity.
-I like understanding how code works at a deep level and how everything fits together
+I like understanding how code works at a deep level and how everything fits together.
-* I’ve worked on frontend and backend development using both code and no-code tools
+* I’ve worked on frontend and backend development using both code and no-code tools.

 ### 🛠 Tools I use